jo-atanacio/deep-learning/README.md

 This personal project was done with the purpose of learning about CNN and deep learning.

-This project was created in WSL2 with the purpose of using Tensorflow / Keras with a GPU.
+This project was created to be used in WSL2 with the purpose of using Tensorflow / Keras with a GPU.